MaptimeSEA/maptimesea.github.io/conduct/index.md

 This Code of Conduct has been pulled from citizencodeofconduct.org.
 Many thanks to them for the work they do, and for providing language for us to speak to a code of conduct for Maptime.

 A primary goal of Maptime is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+We encourage learning through teaching, so presenters may not be subject matter experts.
+All organizers and presenters are volunteering their time and efforts.
+Attendees should manage expectations accordingly.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.